 Season 7 of Homeland doesn’t waste any time throwing you back into the deep end, as Carrie (Claire Danes) takes on President-elect Keane (Elizabeth Marvel).
 If anyone can take on the President it’s Carrie (we only wish she was real).
 But she’s got an uphill battle, and she doesn’t know who she can trust.
 Especially when Saul (Mandy Patinkin) manages to worm his way out of prison and into the position of National Security Advisor.

-From Showtime: Carrie and Franny are living with Maggie’s family in DC.
+Carrie and Franny are living with Maggie’s family in DC.
 Saul and the federal employees detained after the attempt on the President-elect’s life are in prison.
 President Keane’s administration comes under scrutiny.
 Season premiere.

-Season 1 Streaming now in full On Amazon Prime
+Streaming now in full

 Photo credit: Amazon

 With every new episode, Absentia raised even more questions than in its first teaser last week.
 In fact, we’re still reeling from the fact they managed to tie all the loose ends—and the murders—together, a challenge they rose to with devastating effect (and more than a little confusion).
 We’re still unsettled and unsure… Who’d have thought a dishwasher could bring back so much trauma?
 You’re not supposed to know who (or what) to trust and, if the writers have their way, you never will.
 Instead you’ll get pulled into this grim world full of people you never quite understand.
 Good job Amazon have renewed Absentia for season 2, giving us all just enough time to wrap our heads around season 1.